Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 • International Half-Marathon: 4 hours

-• U.S.-Only Half-Marathon: 3.5 hours
+• Motor City Half-Marathon: 3.5 hours

 • 5K: 1 hour 10 minutes

-Registration for 2023 events is open!
+Registration for 2024 events is now open!
 Register here.
 Ensure lowest prices by registering early!

 Please check back for updates as the marathon weekend approaches.